Bictegravir, emtricitabine, and tenofovir alafenamide (Oral)

 Bictegravir, emtricitabine, and tenofovir alafenamide combination is used alone to treat human immunodeficiency virus (HIV) infection.
 HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
 Bictegravir, emtricitabine, and tenofovir alafenamide is usually given to patients who have yet to receive any medicine for their HIV infection or to patients to replace their current medicine provided that they meet certain requirements.

 Bictegravir, emtricitabine, and tenofovir alafenamide combination will not cure or prevent HIV infection or AIDS.
-It helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
+It works by lowering the amount of HIV in the blood and will also help your immune system.
 This may help delay problems that are usually related to AIDS or HIV disease from occurring.
 Bictegravir, emtricitabine, and tenofovir alafenamide will not keep you from spreading HIV to other people.
 People who receive bictegravir, emtricitabine, and tenofovir alafenamide may continue to have other problems usually related to AIDS or HIV disease.

 Bictegravir, emtricitabine, and tenofovir alafenamide is available only with your doctor's prescription.